eughenio/vagrant-saltstack-lemp/README.md

 # _Vagrant Saltstack LEMP_

-_Description: Base for a LEMP VM with Virtualbox, Vagrant and Saltstack_
+_Base for a LEMP VM with Virtualbox, Vagrant and Saltstack_

 ## How to

-_After install Vagrant and Virtualbox in your machine, do you have to do:_
+_After install Vagrant(http://www.vagrantup.com/) and Virtualbox(https://www.virtualbox.org/) in your machine, do you have to do:_

 1. _Clone this repo_
 2. _Type in you terminal: vagrant up_

 ## What have inside

-_Each program, plugin and service inside_

 ### SO